Are we a good fit to travel together?

 Travel, like the world, is a series of hills and valleys.
 We are fanatically positive and militantly optimistic.
 If something’s not to our liking, let’s change our liking.

-If there is a negative aspect to the image the French have of Americans, it is that we are big, aggressive, impolite, rich, loud, superficially friendly, and a bit naïve.
-Americans can tend to be noisy in public places, such as foyers, staircases, courtyards, restaurants, and trains.
-Our raised voices can demolish France’s reserved and elegant ambience.
-Talk softly.
-It’s considered courteous.
-This is particularly true in Paris, less so in the provinces.
+If there is a negative aspect to the image the Europeans have of Americans, it’s that we can sometimes be big, aggressive, impolite, rich, loud, superficially friendly, and a bit naïve.
+We can sometimes be noisy in public places, such as foyers, staircases, courtyards, restaurants, and trains.
+Our raised voices can demolish Paris’ reserved and elegant ambience, for example, and in Paris it’s considered courteous to talk softly.

 Slow down and have patience.
 We are so rushed as a culture.

 Connecting with locals brings meaning to travel.
-It starts with a willingness to extend a “bonjour/bonsoir madame/monsieur” and “au revoir”, offer eye contact and show respect.
-And it feels good to both giver and receiver.
-That is the ultimate exchange.
+It starts with a willingness to extend a “bonjour/bonsoir madame/monsieur” and “au revoir”, offer eye contact, and show respect.
+In Greece, we aim for at least a hello “yassou” and thank you “efkharisto”.
+This courteous exchange feels good to both giver and receiver.